valenlab/amplican_manuscript/README.md

     what is usually designed in real datasets.
     - ```indel_size.sh``` Will disable low chance of large insertions and deletions that was set in CrispRVariants, and also test for higher chance of large indels.
+    - ```hdr.sh``` Creates benchmark data for HDR with donor templates with mismatches, deletions and insertions of sizes from 5 to 70.
+    - ```real_dataset.sh``` Will run analysis for the real data PRJNA245510 BioProject, run 1.
     - ```plot_fwd_rve_disagreement``` Will plot how often forward and reverse reads are in disagreement.
     - ```make_comparison_normalized.Rmd``` Will plot all normalization examples.
     - ```configs_amplicon_runs``` Contains all amplican configuration files that have been used for not simulated datasets.
 Default amplican parameters were used during this analysis.